I’ve not heard of Community Foundations – are they new?

 - Supporting a range of causes and community interests, such as community connectedness, social development, health, children and youth issues, older adults, arts and culture and the natural environment.

-Our donors come from all walks of life, but share a common desire to make an immediate and permanent difference in their own community.
-Some donate a lot, some just a little – whatever is right for you.
+Our supporters come from all walks of life, but share a common desire to make an immediate and permanent difference in their own community.
+Some gift a lot, some just a little – whatever is right for you.

 You may be an individual or family who want to share the benefits of a fortunate life, or a corporate entity committed to supporting the community where you do business and your employees live.